JConley1344/SysLib690/Week 11 Cataloging Modules.md

 # Week 11 Cataloging Modules (4.5)

 What an interesting week.
-This week I felt like I finally had a pretty good drip on what was going on.
+This week I felt like I finally have a pretty good drip on what was going on.
 That said I started by watching the video and then reading through again the instructions.

 ## Creating the HTML Page
 I logged into my virtual machine.
 I first ran `sudo apt update`.
 I had 11 updates.
 I ran `sudo apt upgrade` to update my machine.

-I then created the new directory **cataloging** using the code `sudo mkdir cataloging`.
+I then created the new directory **cataloging** using the code `sudo mkdir cataloging` in `cd /var/www/html/`.
 I then created the file `index.html` in **cataloging**.

 The file `index.html` contained the following code: